Family Guy season 19: Casting

-On June 26, 2020, in the wake of the George Floyd riots, Mike Henry announced that he would no longer voice the African American character Cleveland Brown.
+On June 26, 2020, in the wake of protests following the murder of George Floyd, Mike Henry announced that he would no longer voice the African American character Cleveland Brown.
 Actor Wendell Pierce launched a campaign to become Mike Henry's replacement.
 It was later announced on September 25, 2020 that actor and YouTube personality Arif Zahir, who is known for voicing Cleveland in several fan videos, would be the new voice for the character.
 This makes Season 19 the final season in which Cleveland Brown is voiced by Mike Henry.

 Release

 The season premiered on September 27, 2020, airing on Sundays as part of Fox's Animation Domination programming block, along with The Simpsons, Bless the Harts, Bob's Burgers, and The Great North.

 The season premiered on ITV2 in the UK on October 26, 2020.

 The season is available to stream internationally in the UK, Australia and Canada on Disney+'s Star hub.